Thompson Lake, Maine

 I launch and pedal out of the small cove towards the expanse of the pond.
 To my left there was a line of cabins going all the way up the shoreline.
 On my right, there was only one cabin.
 Looking at my fish finder I was going over 15' of water and I started marking fish, hopefully that's a good sign of what's to come.

 On this trip, I brought along my new rod and reel.
 This one was a beefier rod for drop shotting and for bigger fish, like striped bass that I'm planning on fishing for next month.
 But, for this outing, I was content to use the ultralight.
 I pull out my tackle box full of crank baits, husky jerks, and countdown minnows.
 Eventhough I've amassed a collection of them, I don't have a wide variety colors as I don't fancy the over the top colors like Wonderbread, Glow Pink Squirrel, and Headspin to name a few.
-I go with the basics like silver and gold.
+I go with the basics like silver, blue, and gold.
 Since I'm using the ultralight, I go with the silver Rapala 3/16oz shad rap.
 It's always been my go to lure for smallmouth ever since I was teenager.

 I go around the point and I stop pedaling and get up to survey the water.
 I see a dock and large rocks and boulders scattered about and my fish finder tells me I'm over 15' of water.
 The water has a slight tannic tint to it and I can see probably at 6' deep without the aid of glasses.
 I start casting to my right and methodical start working the water, somewhere there's a bass or two lurking about.
-But, since Maine doesn't have a close season on smallmouth, all I need is to get near a nest and a male smallmouth will surely hit.
+Since Maine doesn't have a close season on smallmouth, all I need is to get near a nest and a male smallmouth will surely hit.
 I'm about 100' from the shore and I'm casting between the rocks and then the crankbait gets slammed.
 I rod bends hard and I see the bass bulldogging under the surface and then it launches itself from the water.
-I sit down and let the fish exhaust itself, before I left it out of the water.
+I sit down and let the fish exhaust itself, before I take it out of the water.
 It's a chunky fish and I place it next to my paddle that has a tagged measuring tape and the fish is about 16" long.
 I put it in the water and it quickly disappears.

 As I'm fishing, I hear several crows making a ruckus as I look up at the trees and there's a bald eagle trying to ignore the them.
 Despite their attempts to harass and getting the eagle to move along, he stands his ground.
 I wished I brought my camera as this would have been a great opportunity to take a picture of this interaction.
 Eventually, the eagle has finally had enough and takes off and the crows are in hot pursuit.
 When I was at Hancock last week, I found a eagle's nest high in a large white pine.
 So, I wondered if there was an eagle's nest on this pond.

 As I start the process of pedaling and standing up as I move along the shoreline.
 I noticed a couple of anglers in a boat slowly trolling farther out and they were most likely fishing for salmon.
-I've yet to try for an Atlantic salmon as they're plentiful in Sebago Lake, but these smaller ponds, they are most likely stocked and probably never get bigger than a few pounds.
+I've yet to try for an Atlantic salmon as they're in Sebago Lake, but these smaller ponds, they are most likely stocked and probably never get bigger than a few pounds.
 As of now, I have no real interest in fishing for salmon.
 I continue along the shoreline and I see on the fish finder that I'm starting to get into some shallow water.
 I see the large number of rocks just a couple feet under me and start to back pedal.
 I survey the water and it's a shallow rocky point.
 It's classic drop shotting water as I'm now over 20' of water.
 But I suspect the bass are still in shallow water as the surface water temp is 58F.
 I work the point and I start getting into fish some on the hefty side.
 I enter the GPS data into my fish finder so I know where the exact location of this spot.

-I fish around a couple of docks and noticed a number of the cabins are still vacant despite being almost June.
+I fish around a couple of docks and noticed a number of the cabins are still vacant despite being June.
 I look to the eastern side of the pond and notice there's hardly any cottages.
 I enter another cove and it's more shallow with a depth of 8' and less rocks.
 The first bass I catch is a little one that took on more than it can chew as it about 6" long.
 I start picking off really small fish and then nothing after that, as I noticed on the fish finder the bottom is flat.
 Then I see another rocky point and I get into position to start hitting the outer point.
 By now the wind has picked up and starts gusting.
 The pond starts to get choppy and that makes it a little difficult for me fish effectively as I can't stand up without the risk of falling in.
 If the wind wasn't an issue, I was going to head farther out as I noticed a large boulder sticking out of the water.
 Wanting to seek refuge from the wind I decided to head over to the westside of the pond.

 Since I've already know where the points are, I figure it's a good time to start trolling.
 As I troll along the outer edge of the rocky points, I start marking a lot of suspended fish.
 As I'm pedaling, I feel my rod yank and start reeling in.
 I feels like a small fish and once I get it in, it's a yellow perch.
 I end up getting another perch of similar size and couple decent size bass as I pass the other rocky point.
 I cross over a cove and the rod gets slammed.
 This feels like a bigger fish and once again I think it's a bass when it surfaces it's a chain pickerel, probably about 18" and to my excitement, my very first pickerel.
 It's a skinny fish as I remember back in Canada we use to call small pike hammer handles.
 It has a unique color pattern and I wondered if they'll start moving into the shallows when the pond warms up.